 All Board members and employees are required to comply with RAS' conflict of interest policy as stated in the revised Constitution which requires each, when dealing in matters concerning RAS, to exercise his/her best care, skill and judgement for the sole benefit of RAS, and to make full disclosure of interests, relationships and holdings that could potentially result in a conflict of interest.
 Staff and Board members are to be excluded from discussions and approvals of transactions to which they have a conflict of interest.

 Membership

 Membership is made up of members from individuals in Singapore.
-As at 31 March 2017, the society has six committee members.
+As at 31 March 2018, the society has six committee members.
+All committee members are not remunerated.